Top 10 Virtual Assistant Tools (Free + Paid)

 Zoom is an essential tool for Virtual Assistants to hold video calls and client meetings without expensive software.

-Most of my clients have their own paid Zoom accounts, so if we need a longer group meeting, I simply ask them to send me their link.
+Most of my clients have their own paid Zoom accounts, so if we need a longer meeting, I simply ask them to send me their link.
 They’re always happy to do this, so I’ve never needed to upgrade.

 Zoom is incredibly easy to use, even if you’re not tech-savvy.
 I recommend practising with a friend or family member before your first client call.
 This helps you feel confident before you get on a call with a potential new client.